-The intent of this webpage is to summarize plans and information to date about how our campus will operate this fall.
-We will continue to send routine updates as we resume and restart services on campus.
-Please remain vigilant about monitoring your email and this website
+The intent of this webpage is to summarize plans and information about how our campus will operate this fall.
+Please remain vigilant about monitoring your email and this website.

 Return to Campus Manual